Enterprise Europe Network presents SME Growth Outlook for 2018-19 at Web Summit

 - 30% (DE), 36% (ES), 42% (FI), 34% (FR) and 31% (PT) of SMEs expect to create jobs

 - 46% (DE), 54% (ES), 68% (FI), 48% (FR) and 70% (PT) of SMEs expect to increase their market share

 Celebrating 10 years of support to SMEs

 Celebrating its 10th anniversary this year, the Enterprise Europe Network brings together around 600 business support organisations from more than 60 countries.

 Together, they offer small businesses support, advice and technical help to nurture their international ambitions, find business partners at home and abroad, and access funding and finance.

 The Network was launched by the European Commission in 2008.
 Over the past 10 years, the Network supported over 2 million SMEs across Europe, providing information services and training sessions.

 Over 415,000 SMEs received advice to innovate and grow internationally, over 230,000 SMEs participated in brokerage events held by the Network and over 9,500 SMEs benefitted from tailored innovation support packages.

-The full SME Growth Outlook report, top insights and country data are available for download here.
+Download the full SME Growth Outlook report, top insights and country data.